 Clumping bamboo are defined as having a non-invasive rhizome structure (known as pachymorph rhizome) which differs from the better known –and sometimes feared—running bamboo (leptomorph rhizome).
 Clumpers form a tight cluster of gently arching culms extending from a relatively small root mass.
 Each underground bud pushes upward forming culms, and do not become long running rhizomes.
 Instead, clumping bamboos grow outward in a circular formation at a modest pace of 2 to 12 inches per year.
 Canopy growth is also relatively slow, usually gaining a couple feet of height and width annually.
 Height range at maturity is between 10 and 20 feet for most species.
 There are some exceptions; tropical and subtropical species can reach 50 feet or more in the US, given hot, southern climates.

-Most thrive in a partial shade environment, but there is enough variety to find a suitable clumping bamboo for just about any need.
+Most thrive in a partial shade environment (depending on the climate), but there is enough variety to find a suitable clumping bamboo for just about any need.
 Our selection have special significance and unique qualities for the home garden or commercial landscape.
 We hope the pages of our website offer a new perspective of the possibilities and wonderful variety among clumping bamboo.

 ATTENTION: Most of the bamboo on this page prefer afternoon shade.
-For areas of USA such as the Midwest, Northeast, and East Coast, Hardy Clumping Bamboo require dappled sun to full shade or no more than a few hours of direct morning sun.
+For areas of USA such as the Midwest, Northeast, and East Coast, Hardy Clumping Bamboo require dappled sun to full shade or no more than a few hours of direct early morning sun.
 On the West Coast they can tolerate more sunlight, especially in mild coastal climates of the Pacific Northwest.
-For South East USA, where it is very hot and humid, try Bambusa multiplex or Bambusa ventricosa, see this link: Cold-sensitive Clumping Bamboo
+For Southeast USA, where it is very hot and humid, try Bambusa multiplex or Bambusa ventricosa - see this link: Cold-sensitive Clumping Bamboo